Azure/data-api-builder/docs/azure-sql-session-context-rls.md

 EXEC sp_set_session_context 'ver', '2.0', @read_only = 1;
 ```

-#### Example: How to use SESSION_CONTEXT to configure additional level of security (Row Level Security)
+## Example: How to use `SESSION_CONTEXT` to leverage Row Level Security (RLS)

-For more details about Row Level Security (RLS), please refer this [Microsoft Learn article](https://learn.microsoft.com/sql/relational-databases/security/row-level-security), but, basically RLS enables us to use group membership or execution context to control access to rows in a database table.
+For more details about Row Level Security (RLS), please refer this [Microsoft Learn article](https://learn.microsoft.com/sql/relational-databases/security/row-level-security).

 In this demonstration, we will first be creating a database table `revenues`.
 We will then configure a [Security Policy](https://learn.microsoft.com/sql/t-sql/statements/create-security-policy-transact-sql) which would add a FILTER PREDICATE
 to this `revenues` table.
-The [FILTER PREDICATE](https://learn.microsoft.com/sql/relational-databases/security/row-level-security#Description) is nothing but a table-valued function which will filter the rows accessible to operations SELECT, UPDATE, DELETE
-based on the criteria that is configured for the function.
+The [FILTER PREDICATE](https://learn.microsoft.com/sql/relational-databases/security/row-level-security#Description) is nothing but a table-valued function which will filter the rows accessible to operations SELECT, UPDATE, DELETE based on the criteria that is configured for the function.
 At the end of the demonstration, we will see that only those rows are returned to the user which match the criteria of the filter predicate imposed by the security policy.

-##### Laying down the ground work for SESSION_CONTEXT- SQL Queries
+### Laying down the ground work for `SESSION_CONTEXT` - SQL Queries

 We can execute the below SQL queries in the same order via SSMS or any other SQL client to lay the groundwork for SESSION_CONTEXT.

-###### Creating revenues table
+#### Creating revenues table

 ```sql
 CREATE TABLE revenues(